 - HLA-B27 positive in 90–95% of cases

-- Can help confirm a diagnosis or evaluate the severity of disease, but is not required for the diagnosis
+- Helps confirm a diagnosis and evaluate the severity of disease

 - Loss of lordosis with increasing abnormal straightening of the spine

 - Syndesmophytes resulting in a so-called 'bamboo spine' in anteroposterior radiograph in the later stages (see the table in “Differential diagnosis” below)

 - Signs of spondyloarthritis, including ankylosis of intervertebral joints